Appeal a parking ticket

 Please allow 20 working days for us to consider your appeal and respond.

-You need to provide a valid reason as to why the ticket should not have been issued or isn't justified.
+You need to provide a valid reason why the ticket should not have been issued or isn't justified.
 Reasons we'll consider include the following.

 Your car broke down